algorandfoundation/algokit-cli/docs/cli/index.md

 ### --console
 Open a Bash console so you can execute multiple goal commands and/or interact with a filesystem.

+### --interactive
+Force running the goal command in interactive mode.

 ### Arguments